munoztd0/Hitchhikers_guide_to_the_brain/Linux_tips_tricks/readme.md

 ## Introduction <a name="intro"></a>
-- Everything _should_ work on Linux (at least for Debian-based distros but if you want a tuto for other distros (i.e Arch-based) I will definetely be happy to help.
+- Everything here _should_ work on Linux (at least for Debian-based distros but if you want a tuto for other distros (i.e Arch-based) I will definetely be happy to help.
 - Some things might defer on Mac OS but if you [install Homebrew](https://treehouse.github.io/installation-guides/mac/homebrew) it will definitely be easier (meaning you could theorically change all the "apt" commands by "brew".
 - I assume your folder names are in english but if they are in another language (i.e. french) you will have to change certain commands (e.g. "Downloads" become "Telechargements").